H. L. Hunley

 Hunley, nearly 40 ft long, was built at Mobile, Alabama, and launched in July 1863.
-She was then shipped by rail on 12 August 1863, to Charleston.
-Hunley (then referred to as the "fish boat", the "fish torpedo boat", or the "porpoise") sank on 29 August 1863, during a test run, killing five members of her crew.
+She was then shipped by rail on 12 August 1863 to Charleston.
+Hunley (then referred to as the "fish boat", the "fish torpedo boat", or the "porpoise") sank on 29 August 1863 during a test run, killing five members of her crew.
 She sank again on 15 October 1863, killing all eight of her second crew, including Horace Lawson Hunley himself, who was aboard at the time, even though he was not a member of the Confederate military.
 Both times Hunley was raised and returned to service.

 On 17 February 1864, Hunley attacked and sank the 1,240-ton United States Navy screw sloop-of-war Housatonic, which had been on Union blockade-duty in Charleston's outer harbor.
-Hunley did not survive the attack and also sank, taking with her all eight members of her third crew, and was lost.
+Hunley did not survive the attack and sank, taking all eight members of her third crew with her, and was lost.

-Finally located in 1995, Hunley was raised in 2000, and is on display in North Charleston, South Carolina, at the Warren Lasch Conservation Center on the Cooper River.
-Examination in 2012 of recovered Hunley artifacts suggests that the submarine was as close as 20 ft to her target, Housatonic, when her deployed torpedo exploded, which caused the submarine's own loss.
+Finally located in 1995, Hunley was raised in 2000 and is on display in North Charleston, South Carolina, at the Warren Lasch Conservation Center on the Cooper River.
+Examination in 2012 of recovered Hunley artifacts suggested that the submarine was as close as 20 ft to her target, Housatonic, when her deployed torpedo exploded, which caused the submarine's sinking.

+Historical context

+The Civil War, April 12, 1861 – April 9, 1865, was a domestic American war where the Union (also called the North) was locked in combat with the Confederates (also called the South).

+In the beginning of the war, combat was fought with bayonets, horses, wooden ships, and imprecise artillery.
+During the course of the conflict the weaponry changed and mines, accurate guns, more deadly bullets, torpedoes, and "ironclad" ships became a new standard.
+Though most of the fighting occurred on land, a critical element of the war was at sea.
+Whichever side controlled the coastline also controlled shipping imports from Europe and Coastal America, which contained critical resources such as clothes, food, artillery, medicine, and, at times, reinforcements.
+The Hunley was created to destroy the Union blockade and help gain this all-important coastline advantage.